serwy/relmod/README.md

 accessing its attributes, if needed.
 Namespace and `__init__.py` fake modules perform auto-reloading on attribute access as well.

-The files and directories accessed via `fakemod` are not found in `sys.modules`.
+The files and directories accessed via `relmod` are not found in `sys.modules`.
 These "fake modules" are handled separately and behave as regular Python modules, with enhancements.
 Relative imports within a fake module perform dependency tracking,